murielsilveira/git-sync/readme.md

 ### Development

-Helper command to keep running the program as a make changes to it.
+Helper command to keep running the program as you make changes to it.

 ```bash
 ls main.go | entr go run main.go